OmarMiniesy/Walkthroughs/Portswigger/Access Control/Lab 9.md

 ---

-> Given credentials `wiener:peter`.
+Given credentials `wiener:peter`.

-> Logging in as wiener.
+- Logging in as wiener.

 ![](./screenshots/lab3-login.png)

-> Notice in the URL a parameter `id=wiener`.
+Notice in the URL a parameter `id=wiener`.

 ![](./screenshots/lab7-url.png)

-> Changing the `id` parameter value to carlos.
+Changing the `id` parameter value to carlos.
-> Monitoring the response using BURPSUITE INTERCEPT HTTP history.
+- Monitoring the response using BURPSUITE INTERCEPT HTTP history.

 ![](./screenshots/lab9-redirect.png)

-> We can see the account page for carlos, but viewing the response's source code, we see that we are actually on the `/login` page.
+We can see the account page for carlos, but viewing the response's source code, we see that we are actually on the `/login` page.

 ![](./screenshots/lab9-login.png)

 > Hence, we were redirected to the `/login` page, but the data we needed was still output.

-> Copying the API key to submit in the submit solution box.
+Copying the API key to submit in the submit solution box.
 ```
 VbCJXHqxj6hO8IWuNs9WrGFtXfreqnNh
 ```

 ![](./screenshots/lab9-submit.png)

-> Completes the lab.

 ---